janeczku/docker-alpine-kubernetes/README.md

 FROM janeczku/alpine-kubernetes:3.2
 ```

-Each release build is also statically tagged with `<Alpine Linux image version>-<Alpine-Kubernetes build number>`, e.g.: `3.2-34`.
+Each release is also statically tagged with `<Alpine Linux image version>-<Alpine-Kubernetes build number>`.

 ### DNS server configuration (optional)
-Configuration of the DNS server can be adjusted by providing environment variables either at runtime with `docker run -e ...` or from within the Dockerfile.
+The go-dnsmasq DNS server is configurable by setting environment variables either at runtime with `docker run -e ...` or from within the Dockerfile.
-Check out the documentation for [go-dnsmasq](https://github.com/janeczku/go-dnsmasq) to find out what configuration options are available.
+Check out the [documentation](https://github.com/janeczku/go-dnsmasq) for the available configuration options.

 ## Acknowledgement